Latch/openkit/documentation/partner_backend.md

 	* `email_verified`: Unused field.
 	* `_id`: Unused field.

-	In case of an error, the API will return an HTTP 400 and a status in the "error_description" field:
+	In case of an error, the API will return the following HTTP error codes and detailed information in the `error_description` field:

+	* HTTP 400
-	* `BAD_REQUEST`: Missing "email" parameter.
+		* `error="bad.email"`: Missing "email" parameter.

 			⇒ Check the API request to make sure all fields have been populated.

-	* `UNAUTHORIZED`: Email account is not authorized or doesn't exist.
+		* `error="extensibility_error" error_description="UNAUTHORIZED"`: Email account is not authorized or doesn't exist.

 			⇒ Check if the email has been configured in Manager Web.

-	* `USER_ACCOUNT_NOT_ACTIVE`: Email account exists, but is not active.
+		* `error="extensibility_error" error_description="USER_ACCOUNT_NOT_ACTIVE"`: Email account exists, but is not active.

 		⇒ Contact Latch Support to check the status of the user account.

+	* HTTP 403
+		* `error="unauthorized_client"`: missing or invalid credentials.

+			⇒ Check the request is using the correct value for `client_id` and `client_secret`.

+	* HTTP 500
-	* `INTERNAL_SERVER_ERROR`: There was an unexpected error.
+		* `error="internal_server_error"`: There was an unexpected error.

 			⇒ Contact Latch Support to help debug this issue.

 1. The Partner App will need to provide UI for the user to input the Verification Code from the user’s email.